 A Certificate will be made available for download to any station that works all nine calls, any band any mode.
 Sample below.
-Apply by email to QSL manager EI6AL giving name and call.
+Apply by email to QSL manager EI6AL giving name, call and mode for all calls (Mixed/CW/SSB or Digital).
 A certificate can be sent by post - send 5 ($5) to cover postage either direct to EI6AL or via Paypal to email@example.com

 The call EI66WAW is associated with county Clare.
 Clare is a county in western Ireland with terrain ranging from rolling countryside to a craggy Atlantic coastline.
 Atop the 213m-high Cliffs of Moher, OBriens Tower offers sweeping ocean views.
 The Burren, a uniquely rocky wilderness area, shelters Stone Age monuments and ancient churches.
 Outside the gateway town of Shannon, 15th-century Bunratty Castle and its folk park reenact medieval-era banquets and 19th-century village life.